GhitaB-DKT/NLP_Assignement/README.md

 # NLP_Assignement
 A Multiscale Visualization of Attention in the Transformer Model

-Project made by
+Project made by :

-BAMOUH Mohamed
+-BAMOUH Mohamed

-KERAGHEL Imed
+-KERAGHEL Imed

-HEBROUNE Oussama
+-HEBROUNE Oussama

-BOUAYAD Ghita
+-BOUAYAD Ghita